JoeSz/Exopite-SEO-Core/exopite-seo-core/README.txt

 == Changelog ==

+= 20210407 =
+* FIX: typo

 = 20210324 =
 * FIX: do not display canonical link if Yoast SEO installed
 * FIX: settings link if Yoast SEO installed

+= 20210212 =
+* UPDATE: Separate archives to deactivate (Category, Tag, Others: Date and Author)
+* UPDATE: Deactivated archives redirect to blog page if exists, if not then root
+* ADDED: remove deactivated archives from WordPress sitemap.xml
+* ADDED: WP Sitemaps Config suggestion

 = 20200929 =
 * ADDED: option to remove WordPress archives